MansoorAlmaleki/Laser-communication/README.md

 On the receiver side when the transmission ends data will be printed to the Serial buffer which should then be copied and pasted inside the file in the folder directory “DecimalToImage/Input/“.

-Make sure the ImageResolution variable matches your image size.
+the ImageResolution variable must match your image size.

 ```c++
 int ImageResolution = 128;